ssmallman/siempre-hay-primavera/notes/docker.md

 # To remove an image:
 docker rmi <imageId>

+# To create a bridge network:
+docker network create <networkName>

 # To run bash in a running container:
 docker exec -it <containerName> bash
 ```